 Life lesson from the Dalai Lama

 His statement relates a lot to my article on the Goose and the Golden Egg.
-I can incur the risk of over-stretching myself, misallocating my resources (time, health/energy, mind, skills and capitals), even living unhealthy lifestyles running after poisonous goals.
+You can incur the risk of over-stretching yourself, misallocating your resources (time, health/energy, mind, skills and capital), even living unhealthy lifestyles running after poisonous goals.